 Complex to manage and maintain

-The end of the project cannot be foreseen at the earliest stages
+The end of the project is foreseen at the earliest stages

 End-users can view the product at the early Can be expensive when used on small project stage